Knowledge Store & Wiki: Team Memory for Humans and AI

 - Click Create Space — choose a name, slug, and access model

-- Optional: Link the space to a board
+- Optional: Link the space to a project

 - Create folders and pages using the tree navigation on the left